Skip to main content

 • Track (iii) goes for a course-based MS degree and leaves.

-This decision would be based on 5 required course instructor recommendations (positive or negative) and advisor recommendation.
+This decision would be based on 4 required course instructors recommendations (positive or negative) and advisor recommendation.

 • Track (ii) would have the students who have not performed well in some required courses.
 They may be advised to repeat the required courses in which they performed poorly and/or obtain a thesis-based M.S.
 They must have a positive recommendation from the course instructor to move on.
 If they succeed in these additional requirements, they proceed to the Ph.D. program.
 If they do not qualify, they complete and leave with a M.S.
-(Note: If an instructor finds weak performance, but with potential to improve, he/she can give an “I” grade, allow the person to repeat the course (or do an extra project) and give a final grade within one year.)
+(Note: If an instructor finds weak performance, but with potential to improve, he/she can give an “I” grade, allow the person to do extra work or do an extra project and change the grade within a month.

-This qualification process also includes the faculty evaluation of all first year students at the end of the first Fall Term.
-The weak students (2 or more B-) are advised to drop out of the Ph.D. program at that stage and do a coursework M.S.
+This qualification process also includes the faculty evaluation of all first-year students at the end of the first Fall Term.
+The weak students (2 or more B-) are advised to drop out of the Ph.D. program at that stage and do a course-based M.S.

 Research-based Ph.D.
 Qualifying Examination Format: In the second year (preferably in the Spring Term), students would take their research-based qualifying examination.
 The examination would consist of a report (double-spaced, 12-font, approximately 20 pages: background, summary of research conducted, and directions for further research) and an oral presentation of the research to a committee of 3 professors (including the advisor).
-The committee would be appointed, with input from the advisor, by the Graduate Program Director and approved by the ChE chairman.
+The committee would be appointed, with input from the advisor, by the Director of Graduate Studies and approved by the ChE Chair.

 3. Residency